kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 ## **Relative Routes**

-[Relative Routes](basic-features/relative-routes.md) are compatible with the parsing of query parameters, causing `$parseQuery` to parse only those parameters that belong to the routes that are inlined with `_`.
+[Relative Routes](basic-features/relative-routes.md) are compatible with the parsing of query parameters, causing `$parseQuery` to parse only those parameters that belong to the routes that are initiated with `_`.

 ``` ts
 route.blog._.categories.options.$parseQuery({